 Once you’re connected to the ticket office, you can ask for an English-speaking operator, who will be able book your desired tickets for you.
 It is possible to pay via credit card over the phone, and you will receive a booking number which you’ll have to present to ticket office on the day of your visit to redeem your tickets.

 Here’s my secret to get Last Supper tickets when they are sold out everywhere – in person at the ticket office, on the day of your visit.

 As I mentioned before, tickets are snapped up quickly from the official site from travel agencies and resellers.
 Yet, when tickets cannot be sold, they are returned to the ticket office and kept for walk-ins on the day.

 If you turn up at the ticket office shortly after it opens at 8 am, you will be able to enquire about walk-in Last Supper tickets for the day.
 This is also the cheapest way to get tickets for the Last Supper, since you don’t have to pay the €2 reservation fee.

 They may be available for times in the late morning or afternoon – in that case, just spend the day wandering around the city checking out the many free things to do in Milan!

 I have secured Last Supper tickets this way most times, but naturally success is not guaranteed, so if you really, really want to be guaranteed to get Last Supper tickets last minute, book a skip the line Last Supper tour!

-How to Get Last Supper Tickets for Free
+5) Visit the Last Supper Tickets for Free

 Yes, I’m not joking – you can also visit the Last Supper (almost) for free, every first Sunday of the month.
 You still need to book tickets in advance, and you’ll have to pay the €2 reservation fee.
-Otherwise you can try your luck at the ticket office on the day, but I haven’t tried it myself so I don’t know how easy it is to snatch a free ticket in person!
+Otherwise, you can try your luck at the ticket office on the day, but I haven’t tried it myself so I don’t know how easy it is to snatch a free ticket in person!